-Herdsmen Attacks: Ortom laments high number of orphans in Benue
+Herdsmen attacks: Ortom laments high number of orphans in Benue

-Governor Samuel Ortom of Benue state has expressed worry over the high number of orphans in parts of the state and the Internally Displaced Persons (IDPs) camps which he blamed on the activities of armed herdsmen.
+Governor Samuel Ortom of Benue State has expressed concern over the high number of orphans in the state and the Internally Displaced Persons, IDPs, camps, blaming it on the activities of armed herdsmen.

 He lamented that the people of the state are left to carry the burden of little children orphaned by armed herdsmen without any hope of survival.

-The governor raised the concern Sunday, during the Thanksgiving service in honour of the family of Justice Polycarp Kwahar at the Evangelical Church Winning All, ECWA, in Makurdi.
+The governor raised the concern during the thanksgiving service in honour of the family of Justice Polycarp Kwahar at the Evangelical Church Winning All, ECWA, in Makurdi yesterday.

+READ ALSO: Herdsmen Attacks: Ortom laments high number of orphans in Benue

 “It is saddening that most of the children in the IDPs camps became orphans because terrorist Fulani herdsmen killed their parents,” the Governor said.